-The startup code switches to IRQ mode and sets the stack pointer to the stack which was defined as interrupt stack.
-The startup code switches to system mode and sets the stack pointer to the stack which was defined as system stack.
+The start up code switches to IRQ mode and sets the stack pointer to the stack which was defined as IRQ_STACK.
+The startup code switches to System mode and sets the stack pointer to the stack which was defined as CSTACK.

-The main() function therefore is called in system mode and uses the system stack.
+The main() function therefore is called in system mode and uses the CSTACK.
 When embOS is initialized, the supervisor stack pointer is initialized.
-The supervisor stack and system stack are the same, both stack pointers point into the system stack.
+The supervisor stack and system stack are the same, both stack pointers point into the CSTACK.

-This is no problem, because the CPU mode is not changed as long as main() is executed.
-All functions run in system mode before embOS switches to the supervisor stack and run in supervisor mode after the stack switching procedure.
-After embOS is started with $os_start()$, embOS internal functions run in supervisor mode, as long as no task is running.
-The system stack may then be used as supervisor stack, because it is not used anymore by other functions.
+This is no problem, because the supervisor mode is not entered as long as main() is executed.
+All functions run in system mode.
+After embOS is started with OS_Start(), embOS internal functions run in Supervisor mode, as long as no task is running.
+The CSTACK may then be used as Supervisor stack, because it is not used anymore by other functions.
 Tasks run in system mode, but they do not use the "system" stack.
 Tasks have their own stack which is defined as some variable in any RAM location.